atlarge-research/opendc/README.md

 python main.py config.json
 ```

-Click `Send` in Postman to send your request and see the server's response.

-To try a different query, use the Postman `Builder` to edit the method, path, body, query parameters, etc.
+To try a different query, use the Postman `Builder` to edit the method, path, body, query parameters, etc. `Create New Simulation` is provided as an additional example.

 When editing the web server code, restart the server (`CTRL` + `c` followed by `python main.py config.json` in the console running the server) to see the result of your changes.